RoboJackets/robocup-software/docs/source/getting_started.rst

 ------------

 We only provide official support for Ubuntu 20.04 due to ROS2.
-Make sure you are an Ubuntu 20.04 machine before continuing.
+Make sure you are on an Ubuntu 20.04 machine before continuing.

 First, clone the repository from GitHub: